csiro-robotics/ohm/OpenCL.md

 Not that this example is also listing a CUDA device.

 #### Intel Linux Driver

 This installs the current Intel OpenCL drivers for 7th, 8th and 9th generation CPU.
-The beignet drivers are preferred since Unbutu is not officially supported.
-The downloaded instructions are available at https://software.intel.com/en-us/articles/opencl-drivers.

-- Download the .deb runtime drivers and follow the installation instructions from https://github.com/intel/compute-runtime/releases
-- Verify installation (above)
+These are the perferred drivers as they are continually updated by Intel.
+Drivers may be downloaded from https://github.com/intel/compute-runtime/releases with accompanying installation instructions.

 These drivers are incompatible with beignet.

 #### Beignet

 In 18.04 these are drivers for the NEO architecture used in 7th, 8th and 9th generation core processors.
 Run the following command to install the Beignet drivers:

 ```